sinhprous/sinhprous.github.io/_posts/2020-11-12-uncertainty-in-deep-neural-network.markdown

 We can measure the uncertainty of NN by <em>confidence score</em> (the `uncertainty` and `confidence` terms are antonyms and can be used interchangable).

 Currently, the softmax score, i.e: the maximum element of the softmax vector of any deep NN-based classifier, is misinterpreted as the confidence score.
-It only give us a <em>relative probabilaties</em> between possible classes [[3]](#3), and in practice, it's unreliable measurement of NN's confidence level.
+It only give us a <em>relative probabilaties</em> between possible classes [[3]](#3), and in most practical cases, it's unreliable measurement of NN's confidence level (*).

+---
+**NOTE**

+(*) Sometimes, the performance of advanced techniques for estimating confidence score is not as good as the original softmax score. [[4]](#4) showed that for object detection problem, the performance of original softmax score surpassed the MC-Dropout method that we will cover later.

+---

 From above stories, we come to the conclusion that the modern NN doesn't master at provding a good/reliable confidence score for its predictions, that limits it applications in real world.
 In some high-risk applications, to push the usage of neural network to industrial level, meeting the user satisfaction, we should output a reliable level of uncertainty along with each AI-model's prediction.
 If the confidence score is high, we trust the AI-model, otherwise it output a low confidence score and the experts in this domain (human) will handle these cases.